What is a PAT Tester?

 The right PAT tester depends on your particular testing needs:

-• Professional service providers (offering test and tag as a paid service): Consider investing in a higher-end unit like the Delta Pro Print Pack or Seaward Primetest Elite+, which offer faster operation, better reporting, and more features.
+• Professional service providers (offering test and tag as a paid service): Consider investing in a higher-end unit like the Delta Pro Print Pack or Seaward Primetest Elite+ that offer faster operation, better reporting, and more features.

 So, before buying a PAT tester, ask yourself: